Jazvie/llm_dojo/README.md

    theorems    Lean execution          theorems
 ```

-**Why REPL instead of LeanDojo?**

-LeanDojo requires theorems to exist in a pre-traced repository which may be a little slow.
+LeanDojo requires theorems to exist in a pre-traced repository which may be a little slow so ultimately we don't use it here.

 The REPL provides:
 - **Inject Syntax**: Submit arbitrary theorem strings and receive immediate feedback